-CHAIRMAN: 272 against 277 for the cost of living?
+The CHAIRMAN: 272 against 277 for the cost of living?
+Sir HENRY GURNEY: Almost the same.

-SIR HENRY GURNEY: Almost the same.
+The CHAIRMAN : And the trend has continued rising ?

-CHAIRMAN: And the trend has continued rising?
+Sir HENRY GURNEY: It has just reached its peak.
+It rose up to 281 and it is now 277, slightly down.

-SIR HENRY GURNEY: It has just reached its peak.
-It rose up to
+The CHAIRMAN: To what do you attribute this rise ?

-281 and it is now 277, slightly down.
+Sir HENRY GURNEY: Partly to the war, which has resulted in shortages of consumer goods and military expenditure

-CHAIRMAN: To what do you attribute this rise?
+The CHAIRMAN: And that has caused the rise of wages?

-SIR HENRY GURNEY: Partly to the war, which has resulted in shortages of consumers goods and military expenditures-----
+Sir HENRY GURNEY: Those are the main causes of the rise of the cost of living:

-CHAIRMAN: And that has caused the rise of wages?
+Sir ABDUR RAHMAN (India): The standard of living had nothing to do with it?

-SIR HENRY GURNEY: Those are the main causes of the rise of the cost of living.
-(India)
+SIR HENRY GURNEY : Yes, it has, over 25 years.

-SIR ABDUR RAHMAN: / The standard of living had nothing to do with it?
-SIR HENRY GURNEY: Yes it has, over 25 years.
-(India) SIR ABDUR RAHMAN: / I mean between 1939 and 1946.
+Sir ABDUR RAHMAN (India) : I mean between 1939 and 1946.

-SIR HENRY GURNEY: I doubt it --- not appreciably.
+Sir HENRY GURNEY : I doubt it - not appreciably.